Materialist: Physically Based Editing Using Single-Image Inverse Rendering: Experiments

 \subsection{Material Prediction Accuracy}

-\paragraph{Synthetic Dataset.} We evaluate the performance of our MatNet on the testset of the InteriorVerse \cite{zhu2022learning} synthetic indoor dataset.
-As shown in Table \ref{tab:mat_pred}, our method achieves better prediction accuracy across all evaluated metrics.
+\paragraph{Synthetic Dataset} We evaluate the performance of our MatNet on the test set of the InteriorVerse \citep{zhu2022learning} synthetic indoor dataset.
+As seen in Table~\ref{tab:mat_pred}, our method achieves the best performance on nearly all metrics.
 Qualitative comparisons are shown in Fig.~\ref{fig:bm_mat_pred_syn}.
+It is worth noting that the concurrent work, DiffusionRenderer \citep{liang2025diffusionrenderer}, also performs well.
+While its quantitative scores are slightly lower on some metrics, which may be due to its training on a more diverse dataset leading to stylistic differences from the ground truth, its qualitative results in Fig.~\ref{fig:bm_mat_pred_syn} reveal perceptually clean metallic and roughness maps.

+It is important to note that our approach is not in conflict with DiffusionRenderer, it offers a complementary advantage.
+We posit that our method's more accurate material property predictions can provide excellent initial conditions for optimization, which in turn significantly accelerates progressive differentiable rendering, potentially enhancing the overall efficiency and quality of such advanced rendering pipelines.

-\paragraph{Real World Dataset.}
+\paragraph{Real World Dataset}

-We evaluate albedo predictions on the IIW dataset \cite{bell14intrinsic} using the Weighted Human Disagreement Rate (WHDR), which measures errors against human annotations.
-As shown in Table \ref{tab:whdr}, our model achieves a lower WHDR score and the fastest inference speed.
+We evaluate albedo predictions on the IIW dataset using the Weighted Human Disagreement Rate (WHDR), as proposed by \cite{bell14intrinsic}, which measures errors against human annotations.
 Qualitative results are provided in Fig.~\ref{fig:bm_mat_pred_iiw}.

+We also conducted rigorous inference speed testing for different models.
+To avoid disk I/O interference caused by image reading/writing, we used randomly generated noise as the input to the model.
+The experiments were performed on a single H100 (80GB) GPU with a batch size of 1.
+The model was first warmed up by running 50 iterations (the results from this phase were excluded from the final statistics).
+After the warm-up, the model was executed for 500 iterations, and both the average and median inference times were calculated.
+Results are shown in Table~\ref{tab:whdr}.